Three Reasons Why an AV Consultant is a Great Investment

 2. Consultants find hidden fees

 There’s a bit of a wicked strategy some bad AV integrators employ.
 They quote a project at a ridiculously low price, win the project, then start charging extra fees (or variations) to make up the loss.
-An AV Consultant worth his own dime would be able to know the actual cost of a project, see where people are cutting corners when bidding for your project/charging additional fees and drill down into why.
+An Audio Visual Consultant worth his own dime would be able to know the actual cost of a project, see where people are cutting corners when bidding for your project/charging additional fees and drill down into why.
 For a number of projects now, I’ve saved my Client our consulting fee three times over by catching mistakes in variations and project pricing.
 Not including savings on admin, documentation, audits etc.

 3. Third Party testing of an AV system